LowLevelMahn/alpha_waves_loader/README.md

  # TODOs
  - reverse the sound driver TSRs
  - document the file format of TEXTES.CC1, MUSIC_(A|B|T).CC1 and GRAPHS.CC1
- - patch port access to be more compatible with dosbox: https://github.com/dosbox-staging/dosbox-staging/issues/1448
+ - patch port (03D0h as mirror of 03D4h) access to be more compatible with dosbox: https://github.com/dosbox-staging/dosbox-staging/issues/1448
  - document the Copy-Protection code stuff in the game
  - maybe reverse AlphaWaves itself - its a Turbo C 2.x exe